 - Funding to tackle educational gaps caused by disadvantage, allowing schools to reach the students that need it most

 - A good education is the key to improving life chances

 Schools are encouraged by the Department for Education to use the money to ‘narrow the gap’ in attainment between students in receipt of Free School Meals or those who are ‘Looked After’ as nationally there is a disparity between their attainment at GCSE and their peers.

 The money is being used to help raise academic achievement as well as improve interactive and social skills.

-Please click the following to see our Pupil Premium and Catch up funding Strategy document for 2019/20 (incorporating 3-year plan) and Impact Statement from 2018/19
+Please click the following to see our Pupil Premium Strategy Statement for 2020/2021 (incorporating 3-year plan) and Pupil Premium/ Catch up Impact Statement from 2019/2020

 Please click the following to see the Ernulf Academy building Blocks support for disadvantaged pupils